MrShoeShoe66/elementary-db/README.md

 # elementary-db, A not so basic json database

-A not so baisc json database system for Node.js including a method for [Encryption](./README.md:169), and a system for a [Remote](./README.md:197) Database using a simple key and value pair system with an easy to use functionality for the end user and developer
+A not so baisc json database system for Node.js including a method for Encryption, and a system for a Remote Database using a simple key and value pair system with an easy to use functionality for the end user and developer

 Developed By [MrShoe_](https://github.com/MrShoeShoe66/)

+VERSION: v3.1.0

 # Install